What Is Full Coverage Car Insurance?

 Age and Mileage Thresholds

 Vehicles approaching 10+ years old with high mileage typically depreciate to the point where full coverage is uneconomical.
 Depreciation accelerates as vehicles age, reducing the potential claim payout while premiums remain relatively stable or even increase.
+See our detailed guide on insurance for older vehicles to know exactly when to make the switch.

 Loan Payoff Status